 |Place Of Birth||Cilfynydd|

-David Maldwyn James [1913-2003] born in Cilfynydd he attended Pontypridd Boys Grammer School before working underground as a collier for the Albion Colliery, Cilfynydd.
+David Maldwyn James was born in Cilfynydd in 1913 and attended Pontypridd Boys Grammar School before working underground as a collier for the Albion Colliery, Cilfynydd.

-During the early 1930s he played rugby for Cilfynydd RFC and Pontypridd RFC in the position of Hooker.In 1937 /38 he was selected for the Welsh international trails but a severe injury to his right foot kept him out of the game until 1941.
+During the early 1930s he played rugby for Cilfynydd and Pontypridd at Hooker and in 1937 - 38 he was selected for the Welsh international trails.
+Unfortunately, a severe injury to his right foot kept him out of the game until 1941.

 Click on a season for a match by match breakdown.